Using Telegraf and QuestDB to store metrics in a time series database

 For next steps, we can experiment with some of the additional integrations that Telegraf supports to grab insights from other applications and use the Grafana integration that QuestDB offers to set up more detailed dashboards for visualization or even alerting and notifications.

 If you like this content, we'd love to know your thoughts!
-Feel free to share your feedback or come and say hello in the QuestDB Community Slack.
+Feel free to share your feedback or come and say hello in the community forums.